-For the past few months, I have been co-chairing a NYC-wide sepsis collaborative under the auspices of a hospital organization.
+For the past few months, I have been co-chairing this NYC-wide sepsis collaborative under the auspices of a hospital organization.
 56 hospitals have joined the collaborative with the goal of breaking down the barriers to aggressive sepsis care in the ED.

 The protocols and educational materials for the project will always be cross-posted here: